-Reverend Al Fuertes is Wellspring’s Covenant Pastor.
+Reverend Al Fuertes is one of Wellspring’s Covenant Co-Pastors.
 Al works in the field of conflict transformation. specializing in community-based collective trauma healing as a vital component in peace and community-building.
 Al’s interest is in the socio-cultural anthropological perspectives of the impact or effects of conflict and natural disasters on those affected and how people address the needs for both individual and collective healing through resiliency and other healing mechanisms.

 Al does consulting work in different countries and travels intensively.
 He works with government, religious, military and local community leaders in countries that he visits.
 He connects with NGO workers and various sectors in places that he is invited to work.
 The title of his dissertation (Ph.D.) is, “Community-based Warviews, Resiliency and Healing Among the Internally Displaced Persons in Mindanao and the Karen Refugees on the Thai-Burmese border.”
 He has also served as a pastor in the Philippines.

 Rev. Mark Granfors-Hunt has been Covenant Co-Pastor at Wellspring since March of 2013.
 Mark earned his BA from the State University of New York (SUNY), and his M. Div. from Wesley Theological Seminary.
 Previous pastoral positions include Associate Pastor at Chinese United Methodist Church located in Manhattan’s Chinatown, Senior Pastor at Cheverly United Methodist Church in Cheverly, MD, and Director of Program and Youth Ministries at First Christian Church in Falls Church, VA.
 Mark is married to Liisa Granfors-Hunt and currently resides in Greenbelt, MD, along with their cat Purl.

 The Rev. Dr. Jerrold L. Foltz